AlxHnr/dlaunch-tools/README.md

 ("Shutdown System" . "sudo shutdown -h now")
 ```

-It will save its metadata somewhere in your DATA directory.
-On most systems
+Dlaunch-run will save its metadata somewhere in your DATA directory.
+On
-this is `~/.local/share/dlaunch-tools/dlaunch-run.scm`.
+most systems this is `~/.local/share/dlaunch-tools/dlaunch-run.scm`.

 ## Requirements